 Page name Description What is it for?
 Console Overview of the stage console.
-Check, control, observe and demonstrate everything on one screen, including keyboard, pedal, swell box and crescendo wheel movements.
-Center Stage console: all control elements except keys on one single page, modified for convenient control.
+Check, control, observe and dem- onstrate everything on one screen, including keyboard, pedal, swell box and crescendo wheel movements.
+Stops Simplified view of all stops and default couplers in one single page, modified for convenient control For systems with a single and with two individual touch display screens, this page allows you to control all stops and default couplers on a single screen or on two displays Center Stage console: all control elements except keys on one single page, modified for convenient control.
 For systems with a single touch display screen, this page allows you to control all stops, combination action and miscellaneous functions Left Stage console: stops of the left side, close-up, modified for convenient control.
 For systems with two individual touch screens, you can place this screen to the left of the keyboard, to control the left bank of stops, just as on the real instrument.
-Right Stage console: stops of the right side, close-up, modified for convenient control.
-For systems with two individual touch screens, you can place this second screen to the right of the keyboard, to control the right bank of stops, just as on the real instrument.
-Left Photo Stage console: stops of the left side, close-up Same as above for left side (photo realistic).
-Right Photo Stage console: stops of the right side, close-up Same as above for right side (photo realistic).